 "I don't know."
 She shrugs.
 "I thought that maybe you wouldn't approve."

 "Is there a reason I shouldn't approve?"
 My voice is sharp.
 I look from one to the other as she goes to stand beside him.
 Of course there isn't, but I can't help yanking her chain again.
-And I'd like to think that underneath that calm exterior, he might be just a little bit scared too.
+And I'd like to think that underneath that smooth exterior, he might be just a little nervous.

 "No. Edward's a good person."

 I sigh inwardly.
 Of course he is.
 I trust Bella's judgment.
 She's always been so much wiser than her years.

 "So, you can trust this guy?"
 I fold my arms over my chest.
 She nods.
 "And, I can too?"

 "Yes."
 And the look she gives him seals it.
 I can't say no.